BitcoinDesign/Guide/guide/inheritance-wallet/succession.md

 While waiting for the first transaction to be confirmed, Christina and David repeat the process to create and sign a second transaction, sending the remaining 50% of the funds to David's personal wallet.

+{% include tip/open.html color="blue" icon="info" label="What if they don't trust each other?" %}

+In a more adversarial environment, David may not be OK with signing the transaction for Christina without any guarantee that she will also sign his transaction.
+In that case, Christina can create a batch transaction, or two separate transactions.
+That way she is committed to both transactions before David signs anything.

+{% include tip/close.html %}

 With both transactions confirmed on the blockchain, the inheritance is now fully distributed.
 Christina and David each control their respective share of the funds in their personal wallets, completing the inheritance process as their parents had intended.
 This marks the successful transfer of assets and the fulfillment of Bob and Alice's inheritance plan.

 ## Conclusion